sitepoint/debian-image-builder/plugins/README.md

 ## Plugins ##
 In this folder you will find plugins made for the bootstrapper.
-You can run them via the `--plugin` option when bootstrapping:
+You can run them via the `--plugin` option when bootstrapping. eg:
 ```
 ./debian-image-builder ec2 --plugin plugins/admin-user
 ```